-This website presents cancer incidence and mortality data for all races combined and by race and ethnicity (Hispanics).
+The Data Visualizations tool presents cancer incidence and mortality data for all races combined and by race and ethnicity (Hispanics).
 Data for Asians/Pacific Islanders and American Indians/Alaska Natives are presented only for the nation and for states with at least 50,000 population because of concerns regarding possible misclassification of race data and the relatively small sizes of these populations in the United States.